grichard99/pretty-money/README.md

 ## Configuration

-You can customize the behavior of `pretty-money` by passing configuration options to the functions.
+You can customize the behavior of `pretty-money` by passing configuration arguments to the functions.
 For example, you can specify a different currency symbol or change the number of decimal places.

 ## Contributing